farazdurrani/In-memory-Authentication/README.md

 # In-memory-Authentication

-A Quick Spring Security in-memory authentication Application.
+A quick Spring Security in-memory authentication Application.

 This application was created to test how Spring security matches entered password with the one in database.